DECAfpga/DECA_binaries/README.md

 Find the .sof and .svf bitstream binaries under their category (arcades, computer, consoles).

 Each binary includes in the filename the date when was made.
 Older versions go into old folder.

+A status list of cores with audio/video/memory options is included [here](DECA_binaries.ods).

 To flash the bitstreams to the FPGA follow these steps (see detailed instructions in https://github.com/DECAfpga/DECA_board/tree/main/Tutorials/Uploading-Cores):